inga-lovinde/TrustPilotChallengeRust/README.md

 This means that with AVX2, we can use the same operations on 256-bit registers (u32x8) and compute eight hashes at the same time in a single thread.

-MD5 breaks input chunks into 16 u32 words (and for short phrases chunks 8-14 are always zero), so our algorithm could receive 8x256-bit values and the phrase length, rearrange these into 9 256-bit values (8 obtained by transposing the original 8 as 8x8 matrix of u32, and ninth being 8 copies of the phrase length in bits), and then implement MD5 algorithms using these 9 values as input words 0..7, 15 (substituting 0 as input words 8..14).
+MD5 breaks input chunks into 16 u32 words (and for short phrases chunks 8-13 and 15 are always zero), so our algorithm could receive 8x256-bit values and the phrase length, rearrange these into 9 256-bit values (8 obtained by transposing the original 8 as 8x8 matrix of u32, and ninth being 8 copies of the phrase length in bits), and then implement MD5 algorithms using these 9 values as input words 0..7, 14 (substituting 0 as input words 8..13, 15).

 That way, MD5 performance would be increased 8x compared to the ordinary library function which does not use SIMD.